tanc7/CUDA_Setup_Utility/Bug_Log.md

 Did not get to have a chance to fix the "bad character problem" for echo -e.
 But All it does really is...

     1. Open a empty file called: /etc/modprobe.d/blacklist-nouveau.conf
     2. Write 3 lines
     3. Updates initramfs
     4. Reboots machine to prepare for the NVIDIA driver installation.

+Furthermore, for the GTX 1050 Ti, there is NO need to replace GNOME Desktop, unlike my Geforce 840M Laptop.
+It could be that since 379.39, because the 10-Series are flagship models they naturally have better driver support.